Anthony Schmid

-Anthony Schmid (born 18 January 1999) is a professional footballer who plays as a forward for Austria Lustenau.
+Anthony Schmid (born 18 January 1999) is a professional footballer who plays as a forward for Floridsdorfer AC.
 Born in France, he is a youth international for Austria.

-Career
+Club career

 Schmid is a youth product of the academy of the French club Strasbourg.
-He then moved to Germany with the youth academy of Offenburger, before moving to Freiburg's youth side in 2013.
-He began his senior career with the Freiburg reserves in 2018.
-On 25 August 2020, he moved to the Austrian club Floridsdorfer.
+He then moved to Germany with the youth academy of Offenburger FV, before moving to SC Freiburg's youth side in 2013.
+He began his senior career with the SC Freiburg reserves in 2018.
+On 25 August 2020, he moved to the Austrian club Floridsdorfer AC.
 On 20 May 2021, he extended his contract with the club for one more year after 3 goals in 25 games in his debut season in the 2.
 Liga.
 He broke out his second season with Floridsdorfer with 11 goals in 28 appearances, and came in second in the 2.
 Liga narrowly avoiding promotion.
-He transferred to their newly promoted rivals Austria Lustenau on 27 May 2022 for their campaign in the 2022-23 Austrian Football Bundesliga, signing a 3-year contract.
+He transferred to their newly promoted rivals Austria Lustenau on 27 May 2022 for their campaign in the 2022–23 Austrian Football Bundesliga, signing a three-year contract.

+After a short stint in Luxembourg in the summer of 2024 with Swift Hesperange, he left Swift for personal reasons.
+On 4 September 2024, Schmid returned to Floridsdorfer AC.